alexk99/the_router/conf_options2.md

 	from pool only if the DHCPv6 client asks for that option;
  - 2 - allways allocate, the IA_PD option is included in the DHCPv6 replies messages,
 	the IA_PD value will be allocated from pool immidiately after the IPv6oE subscriber has connected;

+## DHCPv6

+### dhcpv6 add dns

+Adds a recursive DNS server to the global list of servers.
+Values on the list will be used in the RA messages sent to PPPoE subsribers and by DHCPv6 server.

+	dhcpv6 add dns <ipv6_address>

+### dhcpv6 del dns

+Deletes a recursive DNS server address from the RDNSS list.

+	dhcpv6 del dns <ipv6_address>

+### dhcpv6 domain search list

+	dhcpv6 domain search list <string>

+Example

+	dhcpv6 domain search list i6.therouter.net

+### dhcpv6_preferred_lt

+An integer sysctl variable that defines the default preferred value for IPv6 addresses.
+For example, This value will be used for IPv6 addresses received via RADIUS protocol.

+### dhcpv6_valid_lt

+An integer sysctl variable that defines the default valid value for IPv6 addresses.
+For example, this value will be used for IPv6 addresses received via RADIUS protocol.

 ## IPv6 Pools